Directly Install Windows 10 on New SSD with/without CD | 2 Ways

 Sometimes, you will receive error messages like "Windows cannot be installed to this disk.
 The selected disk is of the GPT partition style", "Windows cannot be installed to this disk.
 The computer's hardware may not support booting to this disk" when you reinstall SSD in laptop or desktop Windows 10 using installation media.
-Why can't I install Windows 10 on SSD?
-How to solve it?
+Why can't Windows 10 be installed on SSD?

-For the second error, there are two possible reasons.
-First, your computer has hard disk protection enabled.
-Second, the SATA Controller mode was set incorrectly.
+For the second error "The computer's hardware may not support booting to this disk", there are two possible reasons, your computer has hard disk protection enabled, and the SATA Controller mode was set incorrectly.
 To fix this problem, you need to read the specification and confirm if the problem is caused by hard disk protection.
 If so, please remove it.
 If not, please change the controller mode in BIOS.
 If your BIOS shows AHCI, just change it to IDE.

-As Microsoft has confirmed that Windows 11 is launching on October 5, some Windows loyal users and technophiles may want to install Windows 11 to explore the new, powerful features brought by Windows 11.
+As Microsoft released Windows 11 on October 5, 2021, some Windows loyal users and technophiles may want to install Windows 11 to explore the new, powerful features brought by Windows 11.
 The new features include easy-to-use tools to help optimize your screen space, a taskbar embedded with Chat and calling, and Microsoft Store allowing Android apps from the Amazon App Store to be used, etc.

 >> Follow this guide to install Windows 11 to SSD.

-No matter which way you choose, clean clean or clone System with a reliable disk cloning software, you may already install Windows 10 on SSD successfully.
+No matter which way you choose, clean clean or clone operating system with a reliable disk cloning software, you may already install Windows 10 on SSD successfully.
 If you encounter the Windows 10 not installing to SSD error, fix it with the given solutions and then install Windows again.

-If you want a time and effort saving method, select the second method.
+If you want a time-saving method, select the second method.
 And it will keep all your data as it was.
-In addition, this software also support "Disk Clone" and "Partition Clone" feature, so you can use it to clone SSD to larger SSD, clone hard drive to WD SSD, clone HDD to samsung SSD, replace ASUS laptop hard drive, etc.
+In addition, this software also supports "Disk Clone" and "Partition Clone" feature, so you can use it to clone SSD to larger SSD, clone hard drive to WD SSD, clone HDD to Samsung SSD, replace ASUS laptop hard drive, etc.

-It's suggested to keep AOMEI Backupper installed on your computer, which can also be regarded as backup software to protect your personal data or system with its comprehensive features, including, system backup, disk backup, partition backup,and file backup.
-In addition, it allows you to enable daily/weekly/monthly and perform schedule automatic backup in Windows 10, event triigers, incremental and differential backup, etc.
+It's suggested to keep AOMEI Backupper installed on your computer, which can also be regarded as backup software to protect your personal data or system with its comprehensive features, including, system backup, disk backup, partition backup, and file backup.
+In addition, it allows you to enable daily/weekly/monthly and perform automatic backup in Windows 10, event triggers, incremental and differential backup, etc.